zemdom/carbon-aware-scheduling/scheduler-plugin/README.md

-# carbon-scheduling - kube-scheduler plugin
+# carbon-aware-scheduling - kube-scheduler plugin

 This directory contains source code of `kube-scheduler` plugins implemented in Golang and scripts, manifests and Dockerfiles needed to deploy them to Kubernetes cluster.